codingis4noobs2/PokiVerse/README.md

 | 4  | Trapinch                 |  10   |
 | 5  | Bonsly                   |  10   |

+### Pokemons having top indiviual stat in a particular type can be also found and is already there on the PokiVerse Website.

 ### There exists 19 such Pokemons which have same indiviual stats, i.e. HP == Attack == Defense == Sp.
 Atk == Sp.
 Def == Speed